bodaro/riveroad/york/lease.md

 Based on current consumptom these are utility estimates for the upstairs unit:

 * PGE: $100+
-* Water: $70
+* Water: $100
-	* Note: downstairs pays $80 now.
-Adding upstairs consumption $40 and for the lawn $20 =  140/2 is 70 each
+	* Note: estimated based on: downstairs pays $80 now.
+Adding upstairs consumption $80 and for the lawn $40 = 200/2 is 100 each
 * Garbage $23 each per month
-* Internet: $35.00
+* Internet: $37.50 each per month

 ##### Garage

-* $200 per month.
+* $250 per month.
 Your own parking spot.
 Will fit medium SUV I think.

 ##### Security Deposit